andrewrchen05/bounding-box-agent/tool-calling-from-scratch/DOCUMENTATION.md

-# AI Tool Calling from Scratch - Submission
+# AI Tool Calling from Scratch

 ## Overview
 This project implements a multimodal AI agent system with tool calling capabilities from scratch.
-The agent can detect bounding boxes around items in images using vision models, demonstrating a practical implementation of agentic workflows without relying on pre-built tool calling frameworks.
+The agent can detect bounding boxes around items in images using llm and Pillow library, demonstrating a practical implementation of agentic workflows without relying on pre-built tool calling frameworks.

 ---